-Have you ever experienced situations when you were working on something, whether it was a project or task, and you got into this flow, and your efficiency and productivity just exploded?
+Have you ever experienced a situation when you were working on something and you got into this flow, and your efficiency and productivity just exploded?

-I know I certainly have, and in those moments, I lost track of time and I was amazed by how much I actually got done in a day.
+I know I have, and in those moments, I lost track of time and I was amazed by how much I got done in a day.
 That is the power of momentum!

-When I reflected back on why I was able to almost double my output, I realised that I had done a few things leading up to it and also on the day that built up some momentum.
+When I reflected on why I almost doubled my output, I realised I had done a few things leading up to it and also on the day, that built up momentum.

 A key lesson I have learnt is that momentum isn’t something that just happens — it has to be cultivated or generated!

-Here are five things that are essential if we want to take advantage of the power of momentum on a consistent basis.
-While these things are not difficult, they will require disciplined and sustained attention in order to fully reap the benefits of momentum.
+Here are five things that are essential if we want to take advantage of the power of momentum consistently.
+While these things are not difficult, they will require disciplined and sustained attention to fully reap the benefits of momentum.

 - Make the intangible, tangible.
-Oftentimes, we have an idea or a vague concept of what we want but we fail to quantify it or break it down into tangible action steps.
-This is a big reason why momentum is not generated consistently when we are working.
+Often, we have an idea or a vague concept of what we want, but we do not quantify it or break it down into tangible action steps.
+This is a big reason why momentum is not generated consistently when we’re working.
 Creating a plan is often a good starting point for converting vague ideas into practical actions.
-Taking consistent action is what builds momentum.
+Taking consistent action builds momentum.

 - Give yourself a daily dose of motivation.
-It should come as no surprise that anytime we feel motivated, it only lasts for a certain period of time.
+It’s no surprise anytime we feel motivated, it only lasts for a certain period of time.
 This is why we must have ways to consistently motivate ourselves to do the things we know we should do and also the things we want to do.

 Ways to get motivated can include reading or watching something educational or uplifting, surrounding ourselves with positive people, having a mentor or coach, creating a list of successes we have experienced in life, to name a few.